rerickson-usgs/networknodeipm/README.md

 2. `UMLdocuments`: folder contains the UML Diagram for the model
   - `uml-inherited.tex`: The LaTeX file used to generate the diagram
   - `uml-inherited.pdf`: The PDF of the UML Diagram
 3. `inputParameters`: A folder with input parameter tables used for model testing.
-The column names are described in a `tutorial`.
 4. `modelFiles`: A folder with the Python source files
    - `networkMode.py`: Contains files to build a basic network-node model
    - `networkModelPopulated.py`: Adds in groups and populations to a network model